-Whakanewha bay is located on the southside of Waiheke, it is a quiet bay but can be busy in peak summer times, it is also the nesting zone for our beautiful NZ Dotterel.
+Whakanewha Bay is located on the southside of Waiheke, it is a quiet bay but can be busy in peak summer times.
+It is also the nesting zone for our beautiful NZ Dotterel.

 Whakanewha means “to shade the eyes from the setting sun.” it is a crescent-shaped beach with a mature coastal forest full of taraire, kohekohe and old kanuka trees wrapped around it.
 It is a little drive out located off Gordons road, which is accessed via Obrien road, but it certainly is worth the trip out.
 This Bay is NO dogs allowed for the safety of our Wildlife.